SHyPar: A Spectral Coarsening Approach to Hypergraph Partitioning: SHyPar: Hypergraph Partitioning via Spectral Coarsening

-A spectral hypergraph coarsening technique, HyperEF, effectively clusters nodes within each hyperedge that have low effective-resistance diameters as shown in Figure \ref{fig:EF_overview}.
-This allows for the construction of significantly smaller hypergraphs while preserving the essential structural characteristics of the original hypergraph.
-A crucial element of HyperEF is an efficient method for estimating hyperedge effective resistances.
-This is accomplished by adapting the optimization-based effective-resistance estimation method shown in Eq. (\ref{eq:eff_resist0}) to hypergraphs.
-Specifically, the effective resistance of a hyperedge is determined by finding an optimal vector $\chi^*$ through a designated optimization process.
+A spectral hypergraph coarsening technique, HyperEF, clusters nodes within each hyperedge when those nodes have a low effective-resistance diameter, as illustrated in Figure \ref{fig:EF_overview}.
+This approach significantly reduces the hypergraph size while preserving the original structural characteristics.
+A crucial part of HyperEF is an efficient procedure for estimating hyperedge effective resistances, which adapts the optimization-based method from Eq. (\ref{eq:eff_resist0}) to hypergraphs.
+Specifically, the effective resistance of a hyperedge is determined by finding an optimal vector $\chi^*$ via the following optimization: